YakimbiICT/php_dev_interview_assignment/README.md

   with it without having to install/configure it. ;-)

 **IF YOU CAN'T USE A PUBLIC REPO ON GITHUB, USE BITCUCKET [[ https://bitbucket.org/ ]] AND SET UP A PRIVATE REPO**

+# Edward Halls, PHP interview assignment

+## Intro
+Applications can be divided and laid out a multitude of formats and the best way will always depend on the circutstances.
+When I initially approached this interview task, there was no set deadline.
+Hence, it was a fast as you can

+## Development Notes